prettymm/project/README.md

 - 2 spaces as a tab for JS, CSS, CoffeeScript, Stylus, Jade
 - camelCase JS variable/function names
 - Utilize the DRY principle in your code; do not repeat the same code in multiple areas; use stylus & jade mixins, JS functions etc to keep code dry
-- CSS class/id names with dashed format: eg. .c-carousel, .icon-logo, #unique-element
+- CSS class/id names with dashed format: eg. .c-carousel, .ic-logo, #unique-element
 - If the project must be ADA compliant, make sure that you set up landmarks from the very start
 - Do NOT use browserify and shim in the project.
 See vendor/README.md for details
 - Stylus files need to be documented so that the style guide can be automatically generated